Berkeley, California: Government

-Kriss Worthington, elected in 1996 to represent District 7, was the first openly LGBT man elected to Berkeley City Council.
-Lori Droste, elected in 2014 to represent District 8, is the first openly LGBT woman elected to Berkeley City Council.
-Jenny Wong, elected in 2018, is the first Asian American City Auditor in Berkeley.

-Nancy Skinner remains the only student to have served on the City Council, elected in 1984 as a graduate student.
-Today, most of the university housing is located in District 7 (although Foothill and Clark Kerr are in Districts 6 and 8, respectively).
+In 2014, the City of Berkeley passed a redistricting measure on the ballot to create the nation's first student supermajority district in District 7, which in 2018 elected Rigel Robinson, a 22-year-old UC Berkeley graduate and the youngest Councilmember in the city's history.
+While much of UC Berkeley's student housing is located in District 7, large dormitories also exist in Districts 6 and 8.
 Districts 4 and 7 are majority-student.
-The City of Berkeley in 2014 passed a redistricting measure to create the nation's first student supermajority district in District 7, which in 2018 elected Rigel Robinson, a 22-year-old UC Berkeley graduate and the youngest Councilmember in the city's history.

-The city's Public Health Division is one of four municipally-operated public health agencies in California (the other three being Long Beach, Pasadena, and Vernon).
+The city's Public Health Division is one of four municipally operated public health agencies in California (the other three being Long Beach, Pasadena, and Vernon).
 Though it is part of the city government, it qualifies for the same state funds as a county public health department.

 Berkeley is also part of Alameda County, for which the Government of Alameda County is defined and authorized under the California Constitution, California law, and the Charter of the County of Alameda.
 The county government provides countywide services, such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, and social services.
 The county's health department does not cover the city.
 The county government is primarily composed of the elected five-member Board of Supervisors, other elected offices including the Sheriff/Coroner, the District Attorney, Assessor, Auditor-Controller/County Clerk/Recorder, and Treasurer/Tax Collector, and numerous county departments and entities under the supervision of the County Administrator.

 In addition to the Berkeley Unified School District (which is coterminous with the city), Berkeley is also part of the Bay Area Rapid Transit District (BART), the Alameda-Contra Costa Transit District (AC Transit), the East Bay Regional Park District, the East Bay Municipal Utility District, and the Peralta Community College District.